GDPR for Marketing: The Definitive Guide for 2018

 Key take away: If you do not have explicit consent to email your customers, then don’t email them!
 Even asking for consent is classed as marketing and is in breach of the upcoming GDPR regulations.

-These two examples should act as a clear warning sign to businesses – both big and small – to make sure you’re doing things right ahead of May 2018.
+These three examples should act as a clear warning sign to businesses – both big and small – to make sure you’re doing things right ahead of May 2018.

 Who is affected most by GDPR in marketing?